Free Shipping on orders over $59.99 in Canada and US

 Egyptian Botanicals uses medicinal botanicals for therapeutic benefit.

-Her late Egyptian father proudly shared with her countless Egyptian natural healing remedies.
-Rita's father would suggest that she put olive oil in her hair overnight when her hair was dry, sweet almond oil on her eczema and to chew cloves when she had a toothache.
+Rita's late Egyptian father proudly shared with her countless Egyptian natural healing remedies.
+Her father would suggest that she put olive oil in her hair overnight when her hair was dry, sweet almond oil on her eczema, to chew cloves when she had a toothache and use frankincense and myrrh oils on her skin for wound and scar tissue healing.

 Rita's father would boil ginger-zanjabil-and honey for Rita when she was sick explaining how important these natural ingredients were for strengthening the body's immune system.